 So what can you add these chips to?
 I’m glad you asked…

-- 1.5 Tbsp agave nectar, maple syrup (or honey if not vegan)
+- 1 1/2 Tbsp agave nectar or maple syrup (or honey if not vegan)

-- Place a sheet of parchment paper on a rectangular baking pan.
+- Place a sheet of parchment paper on a rectangular baking pan (as original recipe is written // adjust if altering batch size).
 Set aside.

-- Add peanut butter, powdered sugar and agave and stir.
+- To a mixing bowl, add peanut butter, powdered sugar, and agave and stir.

 - Add coconut oil and mix until thoroughly combined.
 It should be thin and pourable.